matm/jQuery-File-Upload-Wiki/PHP-mysql-database-integration.md

-## SQL code to create the sample files table in the MySQL database:
+## SQL code to for the MySQL files table:

 ```sql
 CREATE TABLE `files` (